 Let’s face it, all A/E projects have so many variables that inevitably your project will have a surprise somewhere.
 But, with an effective plan in place, and the tools to manage and monitor the project, disruptions don’t need to result in lost revenue.

 In fact, one of the things we realized through numerous conversations with hundreds of successful A/E firms who had mastered successful project planning and project management was that they all followed essentially the same three rules.

 Rule #1: Have a Single Source of Truth

 Be diligent about maintaining a single source of truth for your project and invest the time to keeping your project schedules up to date.
-With one place to go for project status information, you are better prepared to make changes and can discuss options on the fly without first having to gather a bunch of spreadsheets.
-If all the information is in one place, and is always kept up to date, it removes all ambiguity from the equation.
-Discussions focus on what steps to take, not whether the information is accurate or not.
-It provides actionable intelligence.
+With one place to go for project status information, you are better prepared to make changes and can discuss options on the fly without first having to sort through a bunch of spreadsheets.
+If all the information is in one place, and is always kept up to date, it removes ambiguity from the equation.
+Discussions focus on actions, not accuracy.
+Reliable data provides actionable intelligence.

-Note: If you’re looking for a good way to compare schedules and deliverables across your projects, check out Planifi Project Visualizer .
+Note: If you’re looking for a good way to compare schedules and deliverables across your projects, check out Visual Planning .

 Rule #2: Keep Staffing Resources Current